 About the role:

-A patient facing role, providing practical, emotional and social support to patients and their loved ones alongside the clinical team.
+A patient facing volunteering role, providing practical, emotional and social support to patients and their loved ones alongside the clinical team.
 Within the inpatient unit we care for 6 patients at one time as well as providing support to the relatives and visitors.
 Our patients may be admitted for symptom control or end of life care and the needs of the patients and their loved ones can be variable.
 The support of volunteers is invaluable to allow us to provide the excellent level of care we do to the those who need it.
 Having the support of volunteers on the inpatient unit provides an enhanced level of care to our patients and visitors.

 Key tasks: